kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

 Until you are fully synced, you won't be able to send transactions, and your balance may be missing or incorrect!
 ```

 Your daemon hasn't finished syncing yet.
-Keep zedwallet open, and wait until you are 0 days behind the current block, and for the daemon to print out a green message saying `Successfully synchronized with the Kryptokrona Network.`
+Keep kkrwallet open, and wait until you are 0 days behind the current block, and for the daemon to print out a green message saying `Successfully synchronized with the Kryptokrona Network.`
 You can also type `status` in the daemon and press enter to see the current height it's at.

 ##### Q: I think I should have more money in my balance than it is showing, what should I do?

 Re-sync your daemon from scratch(see [here](#q-how-can-i-re-sync-the-blockchain)), sync [using checkpoints](guides/wallets/Using-Checkpoints) or use a [remote node](guides/wallets/Using-Remote-Nodes)) if you're using the GUI wallet.
-If it still doesn't work, then [update](https://gota.Kryptokrona.se)
+If it still doesn't work, then [update](https://gota.kryptokrona.se)

 *  Then, close and reopen kkrwallet and Kryptokronad.
-*  Type `reset` in zedwallet after reopening your wallet file.
+*  Type `reset` in kkrwallet after reopening your wallet file.
 *  It should start resetting your wallet, but the progress might not be immediately obvious - wait a while, and it should start counting up the blocks and printing out your transactions as it gets to them.

 #### Q: How do I backup my wallet?